 - Remove from the oven and cool on a wire rack.

-Makes just enough dough for a 9-inch, shallow, removable-bottom tart pan or regular depth pie pan.
+Makes just enough dough for a 9- to 10-inch, shallow, removable-bottom tart pan or regular depth pie pan.
 Increase by half-recipe increments for larger pans.

 Sweet Short-Crust Pastry